jadecobra/python_tdd_exercises/source/functions/test_functions.rst

       ./makePythonTdd.ps1 functions

-  it makes the folders and files that are needed, installs packages, runs the first test and the terminal shows an :ref:`AssertionError`
+  it makes the folders and files that are needed, installs packages, runs the first test, and the terminal shows an :ref:`AssertionError`

   .. code-block:: python